frankban/jujushell-charm/README.md

-# juju-shell
+# jujushell charm

-A charm for allowing access to the Juju CLI through WebSocket connections.
+A Juju charm for allowing access to the Juju CLI through WebSocket connections.

 ## States